What does Web Summit have to say about marketing trends in 2020?

 They called it emotional AI and besides analyzing data, its function is pretty clear: empowering the user and improving any communication that does not follow the context and make it always sound like the consumer’s choice.

-#3) When the funnel is dead & content marketing became a commodity, personalization becomes the new marketing
+#3) If the funnel is dead and content became a commodity, personalization will be the new marketing

 We already know the funnel is dead (or at least we are not using it at its best potential).